0xYYY/v3-periphery-foundry/docs/interfaces/ISelfPermit.md

 ```solidity
 selfPermitAllowed(address token, uint256 nonce, uint256 expiry, uint8 v, bytes32 r, bytes32 s) external payable
 ```

-Notice: Functionality to call permit on any EIP-2612-compliant token for use in the route
+*Functionality to call permit on any EIP-2612-compliant token for use in the route*
 #### Parameters

 | Name | Type | Description |